How many times have I sat here at her bedside? I have lost count over the past 22 years.

 DNI/DNR be damned.
 When Miss Court and the Good Lord above decide that it’s time for her to fly home to His arms, then she will go with grace, dignity and peace.
 I know it with as much certainty as I know my own name.
 Until then she will fight like her grandfather fought.

 The Nuerosurgery team has decided that she needs to have her VNS replaced sooner rather than later.
+This can still be done with a DNR?DNI in place since it is a “maintenance” surgery, assisting with a device she already has.
+If something happens during that surgery, then and only then does the DNR/DNI come into play.
 So we will be scheduling that surgery for a few weeks in the future later today.
 Then, since Courtney is doing so well, her blood pressure is normal and she is waking up nicely form all the Ativan, we hope, pray and begging God that they will let us take her home tonight with a change in seizure meds to help cover the faulty VNS.
 That is our prayer and our hope.

 We know that sounds crazy to many of you, but that’s where we are.
 We can take care of her at home, meeting all her needs and she will be happy in her own bed.
 So will her Mama.

 Speaking of beds, she is currently laying in the very model that we would like to purchase for her to use at home, all comfy and snug.
 We will have to continue to pray about this issue and trust in God’s provision because they got her weight easy peasy.

 BTW, she is back down to 86 pounds.
 NOT good at all.